top of page

 There once was a young flute who wanted nothing more than to hear the music it played.

 “It is not for you to hear,” said Father Flute, who sat beside him on the dusty shelf.
 “You are an instrument.
 Let the boy do the playing.
-Let the wind pass through.
+Let the air pass through.
 That is enough.”

 The young flute thought it strange—he had no ears, of course, and yet, he could hear every word his father spoke.
 Just not the boy.
 Not the music.